ucsdml/ucsdml.github.io/_posts/2020-07-18-capacity-bounded-differential-privacy.markdown

 A differentially private algorithm may be able to conclude, after looking at the dataset, that smoking is correlated to lung cancer.
-However, a differentially private algorithm will not allow anyone with "confidence" more than
+However, a differentially private algorithm will not allow anyone with confidence more than
-$\varepsilon$
-to conclude that Susan has arthritis or that Susan even participated in the dataset (the exact definition of confidence will be defined later).
+$\varepsilon$ to conclude the value of an individual record in the Hospital dataset, for example that Susan has arthritis.
 This is an extremely strong guarantee.
-Even if someone with unlimited computational ability knew everything about Susan except for whether or not she has arthritis, upon seeing the result of a differentially private algorithm applied to Hospital, their confidence that Susan participated will not go up or down by more than $\varepsilon$.
+Even if someone with unlimited computational ability knew everything about Susan except for whether or not she has arthritis, upon seeing the result of a differentially private algorithm applied to Hospital, their confidence about Susan's record will not go up or down by more than about $\varepsilon$.

-While simple, the definition of differential privacy does not take into account the fact that in the real world, the adversaries who want to find out something sensitive about Susan never have unlimited computational ability.
+The above promise applied to any adversary, so it is strong.
+However, in the real world, adversaries never have unlimited ability.
 In certain cases, it may be sufficient to defend ourselves against adversaries whose capacities are bounded somehow.
 This could be the case, for example, when our adversaries are automated and have a certain functional form or are programmers obligated to use code with functions from a specific library.
 Capacity-bounded differential privacy gives us the ability to impose a capacity bound on our adversaries if there is one.
-It is a statement about the maximum harm a bounded adversary can cause.
+In this way, it enriches the original notion of differential privacy.

 ### Adversarial interpretation of differential privacy:

-The standard definition of differential privacy states that there should be no way to distinguish a randomized algorithm $A$ when it is run on dataset $X$ from when it is run on dataset $X'$, where $X$ and $X'$ differ in the data of just one individual.
-There are many ways in which we may define what "distinguishing" means; a very general way is to bound the [$f$-divergence](https://en.wikipedia.org/wiki/F-divergence) between $A(X)$ and
-$A(X')$.
-Specifically,
+Differential privacy considers two datasets $X$ and
+$X'$ which differ in one record---for the Hospital dataset, $X$ might be the unmodified data and $X'$ might be the data with Susan's ailment set to "Heart Disease" or even "Healthy".
+Informally, $A$ satisfies differential privacy if an adversary cannot distinguish $A(X)$ and $A(X')$ with much confidence.
+We consider a general definition that measures the adversary's distinguishing power using the [$f$-divergence](https://en.wikipedia.org/wiki/F-divergence), $D_f$.

 <div class="definition">
 $A$ provides $(\varepsilon, f)$-differential privacy if for all possible neighboring datasets $X,X'$, $D_f(A(X), A(X')) \leq \varepsilon $.
 </div>

-Using specific functions $f$, we can express the two most common definitions of differential privacy, the original
-[$(\varepsilon, \delta)$ definition](https://arxiv.org/abs/1702.07476)
-and [Renyi differential privacy](https://arxiv.org/abs/1702.07476).
+We use the $f$-divergence here because, as mentioned, it is very general.
+For specific $f$, we can recover the two most common definitions of differential privacy, the original [$(\varepsilon, \delta)$ definition](https://arxiv.org/abs/1702.07476) and [Renyi differential privacy](https://arxiv.org/abs/1702.07476).
-For the rest of this paper, we assume $f$ is the function that gives the
-$\alpha$-divergence which is very closely related to the Renyi divergence of order $\alpha$.
-The exact form of $f$ does not matter for our discussion other than it is convex and satisfies $f(1) = 0$.
+For this post, we don't need to consider a specific form for $f$, just remember that $D_f$ measures a "distance" between distributions.

 The inspiration behind capacity-bounded differential privacy comes from the variational form of the $f$-divergences, which has become widely used in the $f$-GAN literature (see, for example, [here](https://arxiv.org/pdf/1809.04542.pdf)).
-Importing that result into the definition of differential privacy, we have
+Substituting the variational form of $D_f$ into our definition, we get

 <div class="theorem">
 $A$ provides $(\varepsilon, f)$-differential privacy if for all possible